Bustins Island

+History

+Bustins Island has eight known shell middens where Native Americans camped, with the Abenaki people having populated the region at the time colonial settlers arrived in the Casco Bay region.

+Bustins Island is named for John Bustion, who is thought to have acquired the island through purchase or a grant by 1660, and who sold it in 1667 to William Haines, a resident at the time of present-day Flying Point in Freeport just north of Bustins Island.
+After settlers were driven out of the Casco Bay region during conflicts with indigenous tribes that extended into the 18th century, in 1738 Bustins Island was awarded to John Powell as recompense for his work on a General Court of Massachusetts Committee on Eastern Claims and Settlements that was created to adjudicate land claims by landowners whose deeds had been destroyed or lost during the conflict.
+In 1789, Bustins Island was included in the boundaries of the new town of Freeport after its secession from historic North Yarmouth.
+In 1797, the estate of Jeremiah Powell sold the island to James Bibber for $300, with the island assigned the name Bibbers Island on nautical charts by the U.S. Geodesic Survey during the 19th century.
+Bibber sold most of the island in 1834 to Cumberland resident John Johnson for $1,000.
+Twenty years later, Johnson sold most of the island to Harpswell resident Elisha Stover Jr. for $1,500, along with adjacent Little Bustins Island.
+In 1876, Henry Merrill and Edwin Morse acquired the entirety of Bustins Island for the same amount.
+By 1888, a schoolhouse was built on Bustins Island.

-The island is named for John Bustion, while its ferry, the Lilly B, is named for Lilly May Brewer (1906–1977), who, along with her husband Ralph (1900–1968), was the caretaker of Bustins during the 1950s and 1960s.
+A ferry, the Lilly B, is named for Lilly May Brewer (1906–1977), who, along with her husband Ralph (1900–1968), was the caretaker of Bustins during the 1950s and 1960s.

 Amenities

+In addition to the Bustins Island Village Corporation created in 1913 via state charter, a Cottagers Association of Bustins Island has been active since 1905 to coordinate island activities and raise funds for associated costs.
+For the fiscal year running through June 2026, the Town of Freeport assigned $350,000 in appropriated funds for Bustins Island support.

 The Store

 The Store is located on Bustins Island Road, near the public dock.
 It was originally a general store that adjoined the former Ships Inn Restaurant.
 The two buildings are now the home of the island's post office, the library, nature center, Ships Inn museum, first-aid room and offices for the Bustins Island Village Corporation (BIVC).

 Community House

 Located closer to the center of the island, the Community House is the hub of many activities on the island.

 Schoolhouse

 Standing beside the Community House, the schoolhouse was built in 1888.
 Its first teacher was John Hackett, who had eleven pupils.
 It has been renovated by the Bustins Island Historical Society (BIHS).